Top Republicans back Obama's plan to fight Islamic State

 "Our allies would feel much more secure and committed... if they knew that Congress was behind this," Tennessee Senator Bob Corker, the top Republican on the Senate Foreign Relations Committee, told reporters.

-The Syrian rebels are seen as a moderate counterpart to both Islamic State and Assad's government, but lawmakers harbor doubts about the rebels.
+The Syrian rebels are seen as a moderate counterpart to both Islamic State and Assad's government, but lawmakers harbour doubts about the rebels.

 Connecticut Democratic Senator Chris Murphy said he would vote against any resolution arming the Syrian rebels, or any spending bill with such a measure attached.